we3lab/eeco/docs/optimize_emit.rst

 Optimize Scope 2 Emissions
 **************************

-This tutorial will walkthrough how to optimize Scope 2 emissions for a simple battery model in either :ref:`cvx-emit` or :ref:`pyo-emit` by going through the following steps:
+This tutorial will walk through how to optimize Scope 2 emissions for a simple battery model in either :ref:`cvx-emit` or :ref:`pyo-emit` by going through the following steps:

   #.
 Load a Scope 2 emissions spreadsheet
   #.
 Configure an optimization model of the electricity consumer with system constraints

      - Consider using flexibility metrics to encode system constraints (:ref:`tutorial-metrics`)!
-     - The models are presented step-by-step to demonstrate the model building process, but the complete models are available in the `examples` folder:
+     - The models are presented step-by-step to demonstrate the model-building process, but the complete models are available in the `examples` folder:

        - `pyomo_battery_model.py <https://github.com/we3lab/electric-emission-cost/blob/main/examples/pyomo_battery_model.py>`_
        - `cvxpy_battery_model.py <https://github.com/we3lab/electric-emission-cost/blob/main/examples/cvxpy_battery_model.py>`_
   #.
 Create an objective function of Scope 2 emissions using the emissions factors
   #.
-Minimize the Scope 2 emissions of this consumer given the system constraints and base load consumption
+Minimize the Scope 2 emissions of this consumer, given the system constraints and base load consumption
   #.
 Display the results to validate that the optimization is correct